 - Read books about starting school to your kids.
-Here one of my blog posts containing recommendations for books about starting school.
+Here a Newy with Kids blog post containing recommendations for books about starting school.

 After all the build up comes the excitement of the first day of school.
 Here are a few tips to make it smooth as possible.

 - Have everything prepared the day before like school bags, uniforms, shoes, lunch etc.